-Homburger AG was founded in 1957 in Zurich and rapidly developed into one of the largest law firms in Switzerland.
-As a leading commercial law firm, it advises and represents companies and executives in all aspects of commercial law.
+Established in 1957 in Zurich, Homburger is one of the largest law firms in Switzerland.
+The firm advises and represents companies and executives in all aspects of commercial law.

-The Homburger team includes over 150 lawyers who are registered with the Bar Association of the Canton of Zurich or in their respective jurisdictions, as well as tax experts.
+The Homburger team includes over 160 lawyers who are registered with the Bar of the Canton of Zurich or in their respective jurisdictions, as well as tax experts.
 Most of the firm’s lawyers have additional qualifications and have studied and worked abroad.

-Homburger further maintains six working groups with a particular focus on certain fields of the law or client segments – namely, employment, insolvency and restructuring, private client, white collar crime and investigations, real estate and insurance.
+Homburger further maintains a number of working groups with a particular focus on certain fields of the law or client segments – including, without limitation, life sciences, employment, insolvency and restructuring, technology and digitalisation (TechGroup), private clients, white collar crimes and investigations, real estate and insurance.

-Homburger’s IP/IT practice advises and represents clients in all areas of intellectual property, technology and media law.
+Homburger’s IP/IT practice encompasses four main areas of specialisation, namely (i) patent and technology, (ii) general IP, (iii) TMT, and (iv) data protection and privacy.
+Its professionals advise and represent clients in all such areas..
 The IP/IT practice consists of four partners, one senior counsel, nine associates and two junior associates.
-It combines many years of practice and experience in all of the IP and IT fields and constitutes one of the largest IP/IT practices in Switzerland.
+It combines many decades of practice and experience in all of the IP and IT fields and constitutes one of the largest IP/IT practices in Switzerland.

 The IP/IT practice has a strong focus on patent and technology law.
-Its patent work covers a broad range of technical fields and a majority of the cases relate to the life sciences, food, micro-mechanical, electronical and machine industries.
-Permanent exposure to complex legal and technical problems relating to all aspects of intellectual property, including issues of infringement and validity of IP rights, ensures that team members remain at the forefront in Switzerland.
+Its patent work covers a broad range of technical fields and a majority of the cases relate to the life sciences, food, micro-mechanical, electronical, telecommunications and machine industries.
+Permanent exposure to complex legal and technical problems relating to all aspects of intellectual property, including issues of infringement and validity of IP rights, ensures that team members remain at the forefront of IP law in Switzerland.

 The IP/IT practice’s other fields of expertise include: